Universal-Team/extras/README.md

 - The Image must be 400x190 Pixel.

-- The Format of the Picture is PNG.
+- The Format of the Picture can be PNG or BMP.

-- The Filename should be 'Image.png'.
+- The Filename should be the name of the Image, like `Test.png` or so.

 Thanks to all Contributors!
 That makes the Universal-Manager to a Very Good Application! :)